JcaPetri/Apolo-Articles-MySql/README.md

 Detailed explanation of each table.
 	---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 	Used to create the main elements
-		SysBaseElements_Tbl
+		ArtDataElements_Tbl
-			Contains the diccionary of all system elements of the Microservice.
+			Contains the diccionary of all articles data elements of the Microservice.

 			The rest of the tables only have the IDNum.
 To determine what a code means, you should consult this table.
 			In order for the same IDName word to have different meanings depending on its use, it is defined for a Scope, BusinessUnit and Language.
 			To respect all the rules the unique value must be the combination of: Name/Scope/BusinessUnit/Language.